nikshepsvn/ScatterFly/README.md

 ### TODO:
 1) Use DeepLearning to generate User Profile.
 2) Make ScatterFly Hook up to existing browser instance.

-3̶)̶ ̶F̶i̶n̶i̶s̶h̶ ̶o̶t̶h̶e̶r̶ ̶c̶o̶m̶m̶o̶n̶ ̶s̶i̶t̶e̶ ̶r̶a̶n̶d̶o̶m̶i̶z̶e̶r̶s̶.̶

-4) Reduce and replace dependencies as much as possible (urlroullete and other 3rd party sites)
+3) Reduce and replace dependencies as much as possible (urlroullete and other 3rd party sites)
-5) Click on all ads on any particular website to give more false leads
+4) Click on all ads on any particular website to give more false leads

+### DONE:
+1̶)̶ ̶F̶i̶n̶i̶s̶h̶ ̶o̶t̶h̶e̶r̶ ̶c̶o̶m̶m̶o̶n̶ ̶s̶i̶t̶e̶ ̶r̶a̶n̶d̶o̶m̶i̶z̶e̶r̶s̶.̶

 ### Feel free to email me @ nikshepsvn@gmail.com if you have some feedback/suggestions!